ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Interviewer: “Review this code, find the bug, and fix it” — Frontend Interview - <a href="https://medium.com/@javaScriptwithvinay/interviewer-review-this-code-find-the-bug-and-fix-it-frontend-interview-3d794785bb64?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JavaScript With Vinay`**

+<blockquote>Hey there!
+I’m Vinay Kumar — a Full-Stack Developer chilling with the MERN stack, sharing coding wisdom.
+Continue reading on Medium »</blockquote>

-Scaling Client-Side Intelligence: My Journey Building a JavaScript-Driven Realtime Web App - <a href="https://javascript.plainenglish.io/scaling-client-side-intelligence-my-journey-building-a-javascript-driven-realtime-web-app-7ce2fa2fc21a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+When I First Met the Console: My JavaScript Journey Through Loops, DOMs, and Doubts - <a href="https://javascript.plainenglish.io/when-i-first-met-the-console-my-javascript-journey-through-loops-doms-and-doubts-57482642ac8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Dustdusky`**

-<blockquote>I took on the challenge of building a real-time browser-based dashboard that tracked sensor data from remote IoT devices using JavaScript…
+<blockquote>JavaScript didn’t just help me build websites — it rebuilt the broken logic inside me.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-Understanding Hoisting in JavaScript: The Quirks and the Magic - <a href="https://medium.com/@rohitkuwar/understanding-hoisting-in-javascript-the-quirks-and-the-magic-79723039cbd2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rohit Kuwar`**

-<blockquote>JavaScript is a dynamic and flexible language that has a lot of unique behaviors, and one of the most puzzling ones is hoisting.
-If you’re…
-Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering JavaScript in the Age of AI: Why Core Fundamentals Matter More Than Ever - <a href="https://medium.com/@AbuBakarHasan/mastering-javascript-in-the-age-of-ai-why-core-fundamentals-matter-more-than-ever-2254217a1d10?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Should You Use Server Actions to Read Data in Next.js? - <a href="https://medium.com/@szaranger/should-you-use-server-actions-to-read-data-in-next-js-11ea01491480?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abu bakar`**
+✍️ **posted by `Sean Amarasinghe`**

-<blockquote>“In the era of AI, knowing how to prompt isn’t enough — knowing how to build makes you unstoppable.”
+<blockquote>When working with Next.js (App Router), you might wonder:
 Continue reading on Medium »</blockquote>

 <h3>4.
+Scalable Frontend Engineering with JavaScript: How I Evolved from Vanilla Scripts to Componentized… - <a href="https://javascript.plainenglish.io/scalable-frontend-engineering-with-javascript-how-i-evolved-from-vanilla-scripts-to-componentized-d77d27bdd38b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>My JavaScript journey started with basic DOM manipulation and grew into building modular, reactive, and high-performance frontend…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+How to Build a Dynamic Table: A Machine Coding Round Challenge - <a href="https://javascript.plainenglish.io/how-to-build-a-dynamic-table-a-machine-coding-round-challenge-7f36d8409129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Dinkar`**

+<blockquote>Learn how to build a performant, sortable, filterable table in React — a common frontend interview challenge explained step-by-step.
+Continue reading on JavaScript in Plain English »</blockquote>

-Do AI Projects Need a JavaScript Development Company? - <a href="https://medium.com/@performixusa/do-ai-projects-need-a-javascript-development-company-fdcabebca2ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+JavaScript Garbage Collection: What You Can (and Can’t) Control - <a href="https://jamshidbekboynazarov.medium.com/javascript-garbage-collection-what-you-can-and-cant-control-300a16b0a965?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Performix`**
+✍️ **posted by `Jamshidbek Boynazarov`**

-<blockquote>Performix delivers JavaScript web development services that go beyond code.
+<blockquote>JavaScript’s garbage collection (GC) is like an invisible housekeeper that cleans up unused memory, keeping your apps running smoothly.
+It…
 Continue reading on Medium »</blockquote>

-<h3>5.
-How To Build a Simple JavaScript Counter From Scratch | TechWithTwin - <a href="https://medium.com/@techwithtwin/how-to-build-a-simple-javascript-counter-from-scratch-techwithtwin-e7f861e69966?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+How I Built a Free Resource to Crack JavaScript, React & Node.js Interviews - <a href="https://medium.com/@sandeepcodewala/how-i-built-a-free-resource-to-crack-javascript-react-node-js-interviews-c49ee56fddb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechWithTwin`**
+✍️ **posted by `@SandeepCodeWala`**

-<blockquote>This is a beginner friendly project to help you understand JavaScript DOM manipulation.
-In this article I will walk you though how to…
+<blockquote>As a frontend developer, I’ve often struggled to find a single platform where I could practice JavaScript, React, Node.js, and TypeScript…
 Continue reading on Medium »</blockquote>

 <br/>